andela/suyabay/readme.md

 Welcome to the SuyaBay Podcast repository on GitHub.
 Here you can browse the source, look at open issues and keep track of development.

 [SuyaBay](https://www.suyabay.com) is a podcasting app built for suya lovers.
 Users can use the app either as a **guest** or a **registered user**.
 Being a registered user means a user has access to features such as **social integration features** (liking and sharing favorite episodes), which is not available to a guest user.
 A guest user can only have access to general episodes if available.

-## Official Documentation

-## Contributing to SuyaBay Podcast App

 Documentation for Suyabay website can be found on the [Suyabay Wiki](https://github.com/andela/suyabay/wiki).

 ## Credits